-- Curriculum is structured so that pupils build upon prior knowledge and uses the curriculum guidance in Development Matters in reception as a framework for our early years curriculum, develops skills across all subjects and is structured and sequenced towards National Curriculum outcomes for KS1. - Curriculum progression maps are in place on our website, outlining key objectives, skills and vital vocabulary that will be introduced in each term for each year group.
+- All new staff trained to use Little Wandle phonics scheme-part of induction process - Staff aware of key priorities in relation to quality of education (reading/writing, vocabulary and assessment) Subject Leads structured objectives in line with these priorities - Summative Assessment practices reviewed and best practice researched within SLT - Carlisle Curriculum Intent statement indicates our school intent for the curriculum we provide. - Curriculum is structured so that pupils build upon prior knowledge and uses the curriculum guidance in Development Matters in Reception as a framework for our early years curriculum, develops skills across all subjects and is structured and sequenced towards National Curriculum outcomes for KS1. - Curriculum progression maps are in place on our website, outlining key objectives, skills and vital vocabulary that will be introduced in each term for each year group.
 Enrichment opportunities are also being considered by all subject leaders.
-Focus on representation, especially for diverse groups that may not have otherwise been included as part of curriculum in the past. - SLT and Curriculum leads are shaping a template outlining the school's 'cultural capital' opportunities within different terms and across the children's time at Carlisle Infant School. - Curriculum is designed to be engaging, challenging and give children the opportunities to develop into adults who want to make the world a better place.
-A big emphasis is placed on developing children's social skills and learning behaviours, so that they are resilient, creative, able to solve problems and communicate well with others - Designed to meet the needs of our children in our local community in order for our children to be successful in learning and in life. - Yearly overview curriculum maps ensure NC is covered Subject leaders monitor through planning, book looks and feedback - Curriculum progression maps are in place for each subject - Medium-term plans show the intended outcome for the sequence of learning children answer key questions for every lesson and at the end of the unit of work Questions carefully constructed to assess if skills and knowledge have been retained - PPG Strategy, PPG champion focus engaging parents with supporting learning at home and pre-teach sessions.
+Focus on representation, especially for diverse groups that may not have otherwise been included as part of curriculum in the past. - SLT and Curriculum leads have outlined the school's 'cultural capital' opportunities within different terms and across the children's time at Carlisle Infant School. - Curriculum is designed to be engaging, challenging and give children the opportunities to develop into adults who want to make the world a better place.
+A big emphasis is placed on developing children's social skills and learning behaviours, so that they are resilient, creative, able to solve problems and communicate well with others - Designed to meet the needs of our children in our local community in order for our children to be successful in learning and in life.
+Due to close proximity to the river, we ensure our curriculum offers water safety awareness and the opportunity to start to develop swimming skills when children reach year 2. - Yearly overview curriculum maps ensure NC is covered Subject leaders monitor through planning, book looks and feedback - Curriculum progression maps are in place for each subject - Medium-term plans show the intended outcome for the sequence of learning children answer key questions for every lesson and at the end of the unit of work Questions carefully constructed to assess if skills and knowledge have been retained - We regularly review our curriculum, looking annually at changes we need to make in light of different cohorts of children and their barriers to learning. - PPG Strategy, PPG champion focus engaging parents with supporting learning at home and pre-teach sessions.
 Curriculum is being shaped to include diversity, challenge and rich opportunities including educational visits and enriching in-school experiences.
-Vocabulary and language-rich lessons support diminishing the language gap between all learners - SEND pupils Active Learning Zones Y1 & Y2 opportunities to rehearse and embed learning in a practical, play-based way.
-Skilled, additional adults in each year group enable staff to support and challenge all pupils to fulfil their potentials.
+Vocabulary and language-rich lessons support diminishing the language gap between all learners

+- SEND pupils Active Learning Zones Y1 & Y2 opportunities to rehearse and embed learning in a practical, play-based way.
+Skilled, additional adults in each year group enable staff to support and challenge all pupils to fulfil their potential.
 All pupils are presented with the same learning expectations, but different scaffolding ensures all can access without narrowing the curriculum.
 INSET Attachment Aware Award training for staff (led by Ed Psychologist) took place in Spring and summer terms supporting understanding of supporting pupils with significant additional needs - A love of reading is central Quality texts to inspire children in their own writing, develops vocabulary - Carefully planned systematic phonics progression ensures children learn the phonemes rapidly and are able to blend to read independently, supported by targeted provision of decodable texts - We promote pupil understanding of British values and support their SMSC (spiritual, moral, social and cultural) needs